macrametv/www.macrame.tv/pages/scale-your-potential.md

 **We’ve invested a lot of time and energy in putting together a close-knit network of talents.** We’ve done it with care, considering each member’s special set of skills, professionalism and honesty.

-> Nothing pleases us more than putting together **the right team to bring a project to life.**
+> “Nothing pleases us more than putting together **the right team to bring a project to life**.”
 > * On Our Process

 **Our collaborators are based all over the world but work together to create fast, affordable communication and design solutions.**